Why the Gaza ceasefire must hold. A first-person account by Jack Bailey, ShelterBox’s programme manager – Gaza

 Families are unable to leave.
 Forced to move again and again in search of safety.
 But land, sea and air bombardments are making that near impossible.
 There are large areas cut off and people are continuously on the move.

 Throughout the crisis, getting aid into Gaza has been slow and unpredictable.
-The January 2025 ceasefire means there should be better access for aid into, and through, Gaza.
+The January 2025 ceasefire created hope for better access for aid into, and through, Gaza.

 We have also been distributing tents in Gaza, and more are on the way.
 Tents are being distributed by MAP and SDF alongside another partner PARC (the Agricultural Development Association).